 Students attending DDxUN event at Carnegie Mellon in December 2019 on the future of Peace Tech

 How does the program work?

-The Doha Debates Ambassador Program will take place from January to April 2023.
-For these 12 weeks, ambassadors will meet for 90-minute virtual sessions guided by facilitation expert Dr. Brandon Ferderer with expert guest speakers from all over the globe.
-These sessions will provide an opportunity for ambassadors to:
+From January 17 to March 27, 2024 ambassadors will meet weekly for 90-minute virtual sessions guided by facilitation expert Dr. Brandon Ferderer, with various guest speakers from all over the globe.
+These sessions provide an opportunity for ambassadors to: